Ericanshimir/MindCare-Burundi/README.md

 - **Contact** – Provides crisis intervention information and direct contact with professional helplines.
 - **Mental Health Ressource Center** – Provides curated content to promote well-being and positive mental habits.

-# Link to the demo of MindCare App.
+🎥# Link to the video demo of MindCare App.

 https://youtu.be/sWvQSMP69EI

-# Link to the deployed version of MindCare App
+🌍# Link to the deployed version of MindCare App

 https://mindcare-burundi.onrender.com